NOC-MSM/SEAsia/docs/source/SWPacific_archer_livljobs4.rst

 ``LIVLJOBS:$INPUTS/SCO`` directories, and tried again with z-coords (following \
 James' examples).

+* The rimwidth variable is not used for barotropic runs, though it must be consistent between PyNEMO and NEMO namelists.
+The rimwdith determines the relaxation zone for U,V (+T,S?) fields.

+* There was a mask fix missing from the NEMO trunk that meant the bdy mask was not imposed back on the global mask.
+This led to near boundary instabilities

 .. note: PyNEMO is interchangabably called NRCT (NEMO Relocatable Configuration Tool)